MalekCristo/HR_Attrition_Dashboard/README.md

 <h2>Overview on Dashboards : </h2>

-Our project is composed of two dashboard pages.
+Our project is composed of two fully dynamic and interactive dashboard pages.
+These dashboards are synchronized to provide a seamless user experience, allowing for smooth navigation between pages.
+The dynamic filters and slicers empower users to explore the data from various perspectives, enabling deeper insights into attrition drivers and trends.
 ![image](https://github.com/user-attachments/assets/dd9fb8a2-b1b1-4710-8580-22cf0f765e77)
 ![image](https://github.com/user-attachments/assets/09961d97-e285-478c-bfb6-92e38c35f1e4)